vtex/toolbelt/README.md

 When logging in, you will be asked for 3 things:
 - The `account` name of the store you wish to work on, that would be your company's or client's `account` name;
 - Your VTEX ID email, the one you received access to work with VTEX.
-Missing the email?
-Send us a message here.
 - Your VTEX ID password, the one you chose when creating your user.

 If you wish to work on another `account`, run `vtex switch <account>` specifying the account you want to move to.